Hone logo

 • The function must be named isOdd.

-• It must return a boolean value: true for odd numbers, false for even numbers.
+• It must return a boolean value: true if the number is odd, false if it's even.

 Expected Behavior: